tripleaceme/SQL-Note/README.md

 - A new generation of tools have been built to meet this type of challenge, and one of the most promising is <a href='https://drill.apache.org/'>Apache Drill</a>, which is an open source query engine that allows users to write queries that can access data stored in most any database or filesystem.

- My Note on SQL from beginner to Advance (MySQL)
+ However, this is my Note on SQL (Relational Databases) from beginner to Advance (MySQL)

 | Term  |  Definition |
 |---|---|